Computational Sciences Ph.D.

 The Computational Sciences Ph.D. program is a multi-disciplinary, collaborative and innovative initiative that promotes conducting research in science and technology.

 The program curriculum is designed around the intellectual skills needed in the rapidly changing character of research in the field and its applications in natural sciences.

 The Computational Sciences Ph.D. program is an academic, research-oriented graduate program that emphasizes multidisciplinary training in innovative research in computational components and systems of computer science and its applications in natural science disciplines.
 The program is intended for science and engineering students who need extensive use of large-scale computation, computational methods, or algorithms for advanced computer design architectures in their doctoral studies.
 A firm knowledge of scientific discipline method theory and practice is essential.

-This program only starts in Early Fall and Early Spring.
+This program starts in Early Fall, Early Spring, and Early Summer.
 Classes are taught on campus in an executive format one Saturday a month and weekly classes online.
-This program is not eligible for (CPT) Curricular Practical Training or able to accept F-1 students at this time.

 The Ph.D.
 Computational Sciences Program will produce graduates who: